docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Graphics

-A ScriptUIGraphics object that can be used to customize the window’s appearance, in response to the onDraw event.
+A ScriptUIGraphics object that can be used to customize the window's appearance, in response to the onDraw event.

 layout